dgaydukov/cert-aws/sa/files/sa.md

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.
 Although MariaDB was designed to be compatible with MySql, you can't migrate it to Aurora.
+Compare with mysql/postgres which save both log & pages, aurora saves only log, and rebuild pages from log later, saving on io and improving performance.
+Internally it uses simple quorum system 4-out-of-6 and commit tracker.
+Once 4 our of 6 copies has been made, commit tracket make commit.
+So since aurora doesn't use complex sync algo, it has low latency and less jitter (cause if 2 nodes slow is fine, we need max 4 nodes to make commit) since it same storage, read replica lag is almost 0, compare to mysql, where it can be 10-20 min in large db with multiple replicas
+Query latency is also low, cause query executed on nodes, just like with big data, aurora doesn't load all data into memory and run query, instead it sends query to all nodes to execute locally
 It's serverless - cause you can set-up min & max capacity and aurora would scale up/down based on load.
 You can also set up pause if aurora idle for specified time (like turn off if it's idle for more than 5 min).
 It's ideal for saving money in dev env, but don't use it in prod, cause wake up can be up to 30 sec.
 You can also manually stop RDS.
 Yet some features of mysql/postgres are not supported in aurora (like MyISAM storage engine).
 It runs 5x faster than mysql and 3x faster than postgres.
 And cost 1/10 of similar solution.